axoflow/axosyslog-docs/content/docs/install/helm/_index.md

     cd axosyslog-charts
     ```

 1. Install the chart.
 The following command installs `axosyslog-collector` into the `default` namespace.
+For the list of configurable parameters and their default values, see {{% xref "/docs/install/helm/helm-chart-parameters.md" %}}.

     ```bash
     helm install --generate-name charts/axosyslog-collector